Call option valuation: Black-Scholes vs. Monte Carlo

 Comparison

-The stochastic modelling approach, which used 100,000 simulated price scenarios, resulted in a price of EUR 10.50.
+The stochastic modelling approach, which used 100,000 simulated price scenarios, resulted in a price of EUR 10.50 and EUR 5.53.
 By generating a large number of possible outcomes, we were able to capture a range of potential future prices and their associated payoffs.
 Monte Carlo simulation is particularly useful for complex options or in situations where market assumptions are less certain, allowing us to see how random fluctuations in price might affect the option's value.
 Here, we see that the Monte Carlo result is very close to the Black-Scholes price, confirming that both methods yield similar valuations under our set parameters.

 Which method to choose?